andykang8099/viral-ancestral/file_list.md

 - __picornaviridae_triticum_5UTR_mitovirus_outgroup_aligned.fasta__: 131 aligned nucleotide sequences of the 5' UTR sequence of members of the Picornaviridae family plus the potyvirus Triticum mosaic virus (132 sequences total).
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.

 ## __Complete Genome Files with Mitovirus Outgroup__
-(Uploaded April 24 2020 to Slack by Helena)
+(Uploaded Sep 8 2020 to Slack by Helena)

 - __picornaviridae_genome_mitovirus_outgroup_aligned.fasta.fasta__: 228 aligned nucleotide sequences of the complete genome sequence of members of the Picornaviridae family.
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
 Vesicular exanthema of swine virus and Norovirus (Caliciviridae family) are added as outgroups.